Portal to Visionary Fiction – Transforming Human Consciousness

 Time is relevant to sound.
 An infinite voice sings life into this universe, and I’m but one note resonating within this expanse of boundless potential.
 While that’s an easy abstraction to grasp, my own potential remains elusive.
 After eight parallel lifetimes I’ve been adrift somewhere between struggle and mastery, both of which I now see as an illusion.
-I decided to chronicle my seemingly endless journey in an attempt to identify what I am.

 A female voice called from behind me, “Six begin, Six alone, Six unite.”